gofralang/gofra/DOCUMENTATION.md

 #### (There is one bug with comments, you should write comments without any at the start of the line (Spaces allowed))

 # Conditional:
+#### Supported: `IF`, `ELSE`, `ENDIF`
 #### There is conditional in the language, to use it you may do something like:
 ```
-0 // Push zero as value to check.

-if // Call if so we jump to the next endif if there is 0 in stack.
+0 if // Jump to else if 0 or jump in if !0

-// DO ANY WHAT YOU WANT IN THAT BLOCK.
-1024 show // Show 1024.
+    // Do anything what you want in that block.
+    1024 1023 == if
+        1025 show
+    else
+        1023 show
+    endif
+else

+    512 show
-endif // Endif.
+endif

 // This code will run anyway.
-2048 show // Show 2048
+2048 show
 ```